Beginner’s Guide to Power Meters

 3. Crank Arm

 A crank arm-based power meter measures the forces in the crank arm.
-However, there are different variants of crank arm-based power meters.
-The Verve InfoCrank is a complete crankset (crank arms, spider and chainrings) and has a power sensor on both the left and right crank arm.
-The WATTEAM POWERBEAT also locates a power sensor on both crank arms, however it is a user installed unit and there is no need to purchase new crank arms, spider or chainrings.
-Since both of these power meters have a power sensor on both crank arms, they can measure power from both legs independently.
-Data from both power sensors is combined to give you total power.
+There are different variants of crank arm-based power meters.
+The Verve InfoCrank (discussed previously) is a complete crankset (crank arms, spider and chainrings) and has a power sensor located on both the left and right crank arm.

 5. Bottom Bracket